wufujie2000/MVC5.Template/README.md

-# MVC.Template
-MVC5 project starter template.
-This template is currently in development, use it at your own risk.

 # Installation
 1. Before opening project rename it using "Rename Project.exe".
 2. Open the project and run "update-database" command on "Data" project.